microsoft/atlas-design/site/src/components/persona.md

 # Persona

 Persona component comes in handy for user's representation.
-It consists of two parts - user's avatar and description.
-Description has their name and optional metadata.
+It consists of two parts - user's avatar and details.
+Details has their name and optional metadata.

 | Class pattern             | Sizes                              | screensize          |
 | ------------------------- | ---------------------------------- | ------------------- |